 Traditions and History

-You can also check out our interactive historical timeline – learn the full story of how a gift from a local rancher evolved into today’s university, how Tarleton became the first university to become part of The Texas A&M University System in 1917, and so much more.
+A historical timeline tells the full story of how a gift from a local rancher evolved into the university of today, Tarleton State’s rise to become a founding member of The Texas A&M University System in 1917, and so much more.

 Important Figures